How to Get Started with Email Automation

 - An AWesome email automation platform.

-- Three to five quality pieces of evergreen content (here’s how to use Google Analytics to find them).
+- Three to five quality pieces of evergreen content.

 - Lacking in content?
-Choose from these autoresponder ideas that anyone can write about.
+Choose from these pre-written automated campaigns that anyone can use to kick-off their writing.

 These apps aren’t required for you to get started with automation, but they’re here in case you need them.